duperez/MsSql-data-migration/README.md

 how to execute:
 > python3 procExecutor.py your_migration_folder

-or, if you are just testing, you should use the run.sql to put docker up and run the python
+or, if you are just testing, just execute the run.sql to put docker up and run the python
 > ./run.sh your_migration_folder

 changing sql connection: